Milo-star/Frontend-mentor-blog/README.md

 * Assignment

-    Creation of a training blog via Frontend Mentor.
+    Creation of a training portfolio via Frontend Mentor.